hopsoft/coast/README.md

 * Sinatra like **DSL** for hooking into action callbacks
 * **Implicit security** via authorization with your favorite libs *...such as CanCan*

+&nbsp;
 ### Works best when you stick to Rails conventions.

-*Actually... bad things will happen if you stray from the straight & narrow.*
+*Actually... bad things happen if you stray from the straight & narrow.*

 ## Quick-start for the lazy